Gopala II: Life

-Three copper plate inscriptions of this king have so far been discovered.
+Three copper plate inscriptions of the king have been discovered.
 One was issued in his third regnal year, the other two (the ones discovered in Los Angeles) on the same date in the fourth regnal year.
 As per these plates, Gopala II was the son of Shurapala I and grandson of Devapala.
 His mother's name was Manikyadevi, daughter of the king Avantika and a granddaughter of the king of Tramana.
 His achievements are so far unknown.
 Many stone inscriptions, image inscriptions, manuscripts of Buddhist texts etc. were earlier discovered, issued in the reign of a king named Gopala.
-Which of these are to be assigned to the time of this newly-discovered king is not yet established.
+Which of these are to be assigned to the time of this king is not yet established.